 Get 63% Off NordVPN plus an additional 3 months FREE:

 Want to learn more?
 Check out our full NordVPN review.

-They have the ability to unlock at least 15 Netflix regional libraries, and are hard at work expanding the list.
-Of course to make this list they have to work with more than just Netflix, and they do, checking the boxes for all the major services.
+Surfshark is also a great VPN for Netflix with the ability to unlock at least 20 Netflix regional libraries and are hard at work expanding the list.
+Of course, to make this list they have to work with more than just Netflix, and they do, checking the boxes for all the major streaming services.

 On the advanced VPN tech front, Surfshark offers some of the same tools as NordVPN:

 - CleanWeb to block ads, trackers, and malware domains

 - Double-VPN servers that encrypt traffic over two hops